gt-cs3220/gt-cs3220.github.io/project4.md

 ## FAQ

 * [Q] For part-1, in the jupyter notebook how do we load in mul16.bit.
-I can't find that fine anywhere?
+I can't find that file anywhere?
 Are we supposed to create it?
 * [A]: Yes you need to create it.
 * [Q]mulbf16.ipynp says that '''overlay = Overlay('/home/xilinx/jupyter_notebooks/mul16/mul16.bit'''' but I don't see mul16 directory on my pynq board.
 Do I need to create it?
 * [Q] Can I modify the contents of mulbf16.ipynb file?